project-oak/oak/docs/programming-oak.md

 The client can also politely request that the Oak Application terminate, using the `TerminateApplication` method on the (outer) gRPC service.
-The Oak Manager passes this on to the Oak VM, which will then notify the running Nodes that termination has been requested (by returning `ERR_TERMINATED` on any current or future `oak.wait_on_channels()` invocations).
+The Oak Manager passes this on to the Oak Runtime, which will then notify the running Nodes that termination has been requested (by returning `ERR_TERMINATED` on any current or future `oak.wait_on_channels()` invocations).